Teaching Social Skills

 Deficits in social skills can be viewed as mistakes in learning.
 Arnold Golstein, a renowned expert in the teaching of social skills to students with behavior disorders and challenges believes that there are four primary reasons that explain why students are socially unskilled:

 (1) They don't know another way to (re)act other than their present pattern of behavior.
 Many of our youngsters never learned "appropriate behavior" for social settings (situations in which they must interact/cope with others).
 Perhaps they did not receive this guidance in the home (either because of lack of training by elders or another system of values & behaviors being taught).
-Perhaps they did have good role models in the home and neighborhood who promoted "appropriate" behavior, but didn't notice and emulate them as well as other kids (just like some kids learn to read without formal instruction previous to school, and some need the structured process of reading instruction).
+Perhaps they did have good role models in the home and neighborhood who promoted "good" behavior, but our youngsters didn't notice the actions and/or emulate them as well as other kids (just like some kids learn to read without formal instruction previous to school, while some learners need the structured process of reading instruction).

 (2) They know (cognitively) other ways to behave, but haven't had enough practice to display them competently.
-Many of my former students could tell me (after the fact) what they SHOULD have done.
-Those failures to display the behaviors that were being promoted in my self-contained classroom of students with behavior disorders pointed to the need to more and varied practice in their use.
+Many of my former students could tell me (after the fact) what they SHOULD have done in that situation.
+Those failures to display the behaviors that were being promoted in my self-contained classroom of students with severe behavior disorders pointed to the need for more and varied practice in their use.
+That instruction became a part of each day.

-(4) Tension and anxiety interefere with the ability to perform the practiced behavior well.
+(4) Tension and anxiety interefere with the ability to perform the practiced behavior well in real life.
 I can also apply this explanation to a personal situation.
 I'm an avid white water kayaker (one who paddles a small boat down raging river rapids and over small water falls while dodging rocks).
 I paddle "class 3" rivers (of 5 and 1/2 levels of difficulty).
-If I flip over, I'm able to do an "Eskimo roll" to right my craft and keep paddling.
-A friend decided that it was time for me to paddle a "class 4" river.
-I paddled furiously and anxiously down the rock strewn, hellacious malstrom of two parts hydrogen and one part oxygen, forgetting my usual relaxed paddling style.
-I went over one 7 foot waterfall into the jaws of hell, was flipped, and found myself repeated banged on my helmeted head while I tried, poorly, to right myself.
-The hard beating while being twisted and twirled in that furious water discombobulated me.
-I was unable to accomplish my usual Eskimo roll, and out-of-breath exited my boat in panic to take a long swim down more bumpy rapids.
-Bruised, battered, and coughing up much of the river from my lungs, I dragged myself up on shore.
+If I flip over, I'm able to execute an "Eskimo roll" to right my craft and keep paddling.
+A paddling partner decided that it was time for me to paddle a "class 4" river.
+I paddled furiously and anxiously down the rock strewn, furious malstrom of two parts hydrogen and one part oxygen, forgetting my usual relaxed paddling style.
+I went over one 7 foot waterfall into the jaws of hell, was flipped, and found myself repeatedly banging on my helmeted head while I tried, poorly, to right myself to the surface.
+The hard beating while being twisted and twirled in that hellacious water discombobulated me.
+I was unable to accomplish my usual effortless Eskimo roll, and out-of-breath exited my boat underwater in panic to then take a long pinball machine swim down more turbulant rapids.
+Bruised, battered, and coughing up much of the river from my lungs, I dragged my sorry, beaten carcass up onto shore.
 My never-fail roll had failed due to panic.
 Soon though, with specialized practice on lesser rivers and in certain spots on that class 4 river, my skills became useful there.
-I now enjoy class 4 rivers.
+I now enjoy class 4 rivers, demonstrating the indicated actions even under pressure.

-So...Ask: Is it a skill deficit (the student cannot tell you the correct response for a social situation and the actions are not in the student's behavior repetoire) or a performance deficit (behavior is known, can be identified by the student when questioned, and has been practiced, but is displayed only during the role play situations).
-A skill deficit usually responds to direct instruction of skills.
+So...Ask: Is it a skill deficit (the student cannot tell you the correct response for a social situation and the actions are not in the student's behavioral repetoire) or a performance deficit (the correct action can be identified by the student when questioned, and has been practiced, but is displayed only during the role playing practice situations).
+A skill deficit usually responds to direct instruction of the necessary skills (perhaps through task analysis and shaping).
 A performance deficit usually requires a quarantee that demonstration of the new behavior will bring at least the same amount of benefits as the present (inappropriate) behavioral response.
+We need to arrange for the "payoff" to be greater than the rewards acquired by the present inappropriate action.
+A willingness to change one's behavior is also a necessary factor.
+To assess and promote this "readiness to change" in a youngster, look for Dr. Mac's package in the advertisement boxes on this site.

 _______________________________________________

 Displaying poor social skills is likely to get one rejected by others (other kids don't like them and won't associate with them).
-Others of our kids work hard to show the new and better behaviors they've been told to show but are still rejected by others (perhaps due to past reputation or maybe because others don't like the awkward and unsure demonstration of the newly learned behaviors which don't appear "natural").
+Others of our kids work hard to show the new and better behaviors they've been told to show but are still rejected by others (perhaps due to a long-time character reputation or maybe because others don't like the awkward and unsure demonstration of the newly learned behaviors which don't appear "natural").
 At other times, our pupils may still fail because they have difficulty monitoring and controlling their behavior when unexpected reactions occur.
 They misread social cues given off by others (examples: 1.
-Not noticing the rejection actions by others that non-verbally/verbally say "Get lost."
+Not noticing the rejection actions by others that non-verbally/verbally say "Get lost.
+Leave us."
 2. Viewing the positive social forays of others as being threatening).
-If rejected because of their behavior (past or present), they'll rarely (if ever) get the chance to display the "correct" behaviors under naturalistic circumstances and fail to incorporate them into their behavioral repertoire.
+If rejected because of their behavior (past or present), they'll rarely (if ever) get the chance to display the "correct" behaviors under naturalistic circumstances and therefore will probably fail to incorporate them into their behavioral repertoire.

 A Note to Teachers of Students with Emotional & Behavioral Disorders (EBD)